gordianknotC/nxp_note/flutter/android_to_flutter.md

 - what we already have
 	- intent matching logic; but it may not work while exposing to customized mediator
 	- matching logic only works under some circumstances ---- applied after intentFilter in manifest
-- prepare intentFilter for each FakeActivity
+- prepare intentFilter for each FakeActivity while initializing each FakeActivity

 --------------------------------------------------------